Why Does My Cat Get Jealous?

 Why do cats become jealous?

 Similar to us, cats can quickly show their jealousy should they feel as if they are being shunned from a situation or an environment.
-For example, think about when you close the door on your feline friend.
-She might quickly grow insane with jealousy and yowl, paw under the door, etc.
+For example, think about when you close the door on your cat.
+This is a huge no-no in their minds, and can quickly result in angry meows, cries, swatting under the door, etc.

-For your cat, they are a micromanager by nature.
-It’s in their DNA to want to know what is going on, when it’s going on at all times.
+Your cat is a micromanager by nature.
+It’s in their DNA to want to know what is going on when it’s going on at all times.
 If they feel shut out, they might be quick to express themselves by way of aggression or fear.

-In terms of the “someone” that they grow jealous of, this could be a great number of scenarios.
-A new baby, a new pet, a new visitor in the home.
-The list goes on and on.
-Your cat might show their jealousy to this new presence in your home by demanding your undivided attention, or worse, lashing out on them.
+In terms of the “someone” that they grow jealous of, there are many scenarios: a new baby, a new pet, a new visitor in the home—the list goes on and on.
+Your cat might show its jealousy of this new presence in your home by demanding your undivided attention or, worse, lashing out at them.

 Interesting fact on cat jealousy: If your cat was poorly socialized as a kitten, this could lead to a cat that easily becomes codependent on you and displays signs of jealousy often.